-The best frequency resolution ($\Delta f = 21.5 \text{ Hz}$) is reached for the low frequency components up to approximately 600 Hz.
+The best frequency resolution ($\Delta f=21.5~{\rm Hz}$) is reached for the low frequency components up to approximately 600 Hz.
 The best time resolution corresponds to a FFT data window length of 5.8 ms for frequencies above 4400 Hz.
-Due to different amounts of zero padding the resulting STFT frame length and the hop size of the analysis window correspond to 46 ms and 5.8 ms for all STFT resolutions.
+Due to different amounts of zero padding the resulting STFT frame length and the hop size of the analysis window correspond to 2048 samples and 5.8 ms for all STFT resolutions (for music sampled at 44.1 kHz).